abhiTronix/vidgear/docs/gears/webgear_rtc/params.md

 ## **`options`**

-This parameter can be used to pass user-defined parameter to WebGear API by formatting them as this parameter's attribute.
+This parameter can be used to pass user-defined parameter to WebGear_RTC API by formatting them as this parameter's attribute.

 **Data-Type:** Dictionary

 **Default Value:** Its default value is `{}`

-### WebGear Specific attributes
+### WebGear_RTC Specific attributes

 * **`custom_data_location`** _(string)_ : Can be used to change/alter [*default location*](../overview/#default-location) path to somewhere else.
 Its usage is as follows: